behnamnkp/TranEpiSim/README.md

 ## Technologies Used

-- Python 3.9
+- Python 3.10
-- R version 4.2.3 (2023-03-15 ucrt)
+- graph-tool & networkx
+- geopandas & Shapely
+- High Performance Computing (HPC)

 ## Features

-- Creates time series of human behavior in response to behavioral interventions during COVID-19
-- Behaviors include, visits to places of interest, facemasking, maintaining six feet distance, gatherings of different sizes, personal hygiene, going to bar and restaurants, working and attending classes remotely, etc.
-- Behaviors are collected separately for two cohorts (student and non-students) at Centre County, PA.
-- Pipeline reads, preprocesses, and mines the raw data sets and applies statistical time series analysis and modeling.
+- Transmission of viral diseases through fomites on miromobility vehicles and through close proximity in a large scale synthetic human contact network.
+- Featured with a novel disease transmission model called SIR-SC.
+- Built on top of graph-tool suited for fast, large-scale network analysis.

 ## Getting Started

-To get started with the Behavioral-Interventions repository, follow these steps:
+To get started with TranEpiSim, follow these steps:

 1. Clone the repository: `git clone https://github.com/behnamnkp/Behavioral-Interventions.git`
-2. Organize directories as below
+2. Organize directories as represented below
-3. Make sure you use the right versions of Python and R
+3. Make sure you use the right versions of Python
 4. Install the required dependencies in `requirements.txt`
 5. Configure the flags and paths in the `.config.json` file.
-Here are some of the flags you need to make sure set to 1 when running the code for the first time.
-You can set them to 0 to save run time after the first run.
-   - flags = {"READ_SAFEGRAPH_PATTERNS": 0, "PROCESS_SAFEGRAPH_PATTERNS": 1, "READ_SOCIAL_DISTANCING": 0, "RESAMPLE_LAYERING": 0, "FILL_SG_MISSING": 0, "START_WEEK": "2015-07-03", "END_WEEK": "2022-12-25"}

 ## Usage
-Once you organize files and directories, you will be able to run the code.
-Code creates visualizations of uptake, persistence, and waning of behavioral interventions ove time, and conducts time series regression analysis.
+Once you organize files and directories, you will be able to run the code to create the synthetic population and human contact network for Cook County, read micromobility trips, and calculate the dynamics of disease by setting up different scenarios.

 ## Examples

-Here is an example of how you can set up the flags and paths, input, and process data:
+Here is an example of how you can create the synthetic population

 ## Folder structure
 ```
+📁 TranEpiSim
+├── 📁 docs
+├── 📁 data
-📁 BI
+│   ├── 📁 cbp
-├── 📁 documents
+│   ├── 📁 dp
-├── 📁 temp
+│   ├── 📁 education
-├── 📁 codes
+│   ├── 📁 od
-│   ├── 📁 old
+│   ├── 📁 road
+├── 📁 src
 │   ├── 🐍 main.py
-│   ├── 📊 main.R
-│   ├── 🐍 bi.py
-│   ├── 🐍 read_data.py
-│   ├── 🐍 plot.py
-│   ├── 🐍 resample_data.py
+│   ├── 🐍 synthesizer.py
-│   ├── 📊 functions.R
-│   ├── 📊 epidemic_weeks.R
-├── 📁 src
-│   ├── 📁 d4a
-│   ├── 📁 census
-│   ├── 📁 safegraph
-│   ├── 📁 psu_calendar
-│   ├── 📁 environment
-│   ├── 📁 vaccination
-│   ├── 📁 disease_incidence
-│   ├── 📁 traffic_cameras
-│   ├── 📁 safegraph_home_panel_summaries
-│   ├── 📁 safegraph_social_distancing
+│   ├── 📝 synthetic_human_contact_network.ipynb
 ├── 📁 output
-│   ├── 📁 exploratory_analysis
-│   ├── 📁 timeseries_regression
+├── 📁 plot
-│   └── 📁 reports
 └── 📄 config.json
 └── 📄 README.md
+└── 📄 Requirements.txt
 └── ...
 ```